 - Why have so many machines failed to benefit the common folk?

-- Why did things change for the better in the late 1800s?
+- Why things changed for the better in the late 1800s - and why my past guests are wrong about the reasons?

 - Have we started backsliding again?